 - 1. Effective systems are in place to track and review individual pupil progress and to target intervention. - 2.
-The effectiveness of intervention programmes is evaluated and reviewed on a regular basis through pupil progress meetings.
+The effectiveness of intervention programmes is evaluated and reviewed on a regular basis, and Staff meeting time is spent on reviewing attainment and progress for all children in the school.